Optimize images for Core Web Vitals

 Width and height attribute

 Specifies the width and height of the image in pixels.
 These properties are important for rendering the image correctly on the page, as they define the size of the image container and how the image fits inside it.
+Always set both width and height to prevent layout shifts.

 Alt attribute